suncoast-devs/handbook/lessons/full-stack-build-an-app/32-review-delete.md

 }
 ```

-Next we will add a method for `handleDeleteReview`.
-In the onClick we send both
+Next, we will add a method for `handleDeleteReview`.
+In the onClick, we send
-the event (to prevent any default behavior) and the currently displayed review
+both the event (to prevent any default behavior) and the currently displayed
-id.
+review id.

 ```jsx
 async function handleDeleteReview(event, reviewId) {